soos3d/universal-accounts-arbitrum/README.md

 Universal Accounts unlock powerful cross-chain scenarios:

 - **NFT Marketplaces**: Users can buy NFTs on any chain using funds from their preferred chain
-- **DeFi Protocols**: Access liquidity pools on Avalanche using assets from Ethereum, Base, or Solana
+- **DeFi Protocols**: Access liquidity pools on Arbitrum using assets from Ethereum, Base, or Solana
 - **Gaming**: Purchase in-game items on one chain while holding assets on another
 - **DAOs**: Participate in governance across multiple chains with a single account
 - **Cross-chain Swaps**: Trade assets without manual bridging or multiple transactions